Canon 1200D vs Nikon D90

-The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D90 are two digital cameras that were officially introduced, respectively, in February 2014 and August 2008.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D90 are two digital cameras that were announced, respectively, in February 2014 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 12.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 12.2 MP.

 An illustration of the physical size and weight of the Canon 1200D and the Nikon D90 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is somewhat larger (5 percent) than the Canon 1200D.
 Moreover, the D90 is substantially heavier (46 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the D90 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1200D) and the Nikon Lens Catalog (D90).